Chance for fringe players to push their case: Morgan | Sports-Games

 ''When you score runs, and take wickets away from home.
 There's always a huge incentive to try and push your case forward.''
 Morgan said it will be exciting to ''play three games at the same ground against a very, very strong Indian side.'' ''It is a huge opportunity for everybody to get back into the frame of mind to deal with fifty-over cricket.
 But also it will be an opportunity for the guys who haven't had opportunities to really push their case forward,'' he said.

-The England skipper feels 50-over cricket is very close to the T20I format in throwing familiar scenarios so the series would offer huge possibilities.
+The England skipper feels 50-over cricket is very close to the T20I format in throwing familiar scenarios.

 ''There are pockets of the game that replicate T20 cricket, and given that there's very limited change between both squads.
 Given the two squads are very similar, we see set skill sets as very valuable,'' he said.